shadow-light/google-material-design-icons-updated/README.md

 A fork of [google-material-design-icons-updated](https://github.com/cyberalien/google-material-design-icons-updated) that only includes svgs so downloading is quicker.
 Also fixes issue with npm installing the github repo.
+Also adds an `all` dir with symlinks to all svgs so that the icon category does not need to be known to retrieve an icon.